Perjury

 Is it only perjury if I say it?

-- spoken (eg in court testimony) or
+• spoken (e.g. in court testimony)

-- written (eg in an affidavit or other court form).
+• written (e.g. in an affidavit or other court form).

-Perjury is a very serious offence and the maximum penalty is 14 years in jail.
-If however the perjury was committed to try to get someone else convicted of a serious offence (one where the jail term is life imprisonment), then the person who committed the perjury can be jailed for life.
+If the perjury was committed to try to get someone else convicted of a serious offence (one where the jail term is life imprisonment), then the person who committed the perjury can be jailed for life.

 For example, if a witness in a murder trial lies to try to get the accused person convicted of murder, the witness can be jailed for life for perjuring themselves.
 This is because the sentence for murder is life imprisonment.